-- Do NOT use the tip of the cutter for cutting or allow it to make contact with any object. - Always hold the tool firmly with both hands when operating. - Maintain cutter sharpness. - Use extreme caution when re-inserting the cutter into an unfinished cut. - Be alert to branches shifting or other forces that may close over or pinch the cutter.
+- Do NOT use the tip of the saw for cutting or allow it to make contact with any object. - Always hold the tool firmly by both front and rear handles when operating. - Maintain saw chain sharpness and the correct cutter shape and cutting depth. - Do NOT use the tool above shoulder height or in any way where the tool cannot be securely held with both hands or the entire tool is not visible to the operator. - Cut one piece of timber at a time. - Use extreme caution when inserting the saw into a previous cut. - Be alert to log shifting or other forces that may close over or pinch the saw chain. - Stand to the side of the saw chain cutting path. - Use extreme caution when plunge cutting.